riverofrancisco/riverofrancisco/README.md

 I'm a _**Full Stack Web Developer**_

 ## What is my background?
 I work with technologies such as JavaScript, TypeScript, Node, and Git.
 I specialize in Front-End development using the React.js and Redux frameworks, as well as CSS and HTML.
 For Back-End, I have experience with Express.js.
-For databases, I have worked with PostgreSQL, MySQL, MongoDB and Firebase .
+For databases, I have worked with PostgreSQL, MySQL, MongoDB.

 During my participation in the Henry Bootcamp, I had the opportunity to apply the Agile methodology of SCRUM in project development.
 I worked closely with seven other team members with whom I had not previously collaborated, and together, we successfully developed an e-commerce application.